Skip to main content

 Build and test

-The app automatically picks up new languages
+Rebuild — the app automatically picks up new languages.

 Adding Custom Strings